monhacks/patched-crystal/ReadMe.txt

 Pokemon Patched Crystal

-This hack fixes the generation 2 bugs and adds certain tweaks but still retain the original gameplay and features.
+This romhack fixes the generation 2 bugs and adds certain tweaks and features but still retain the original gameplay and features.

 !!NOTICE!!